 Hydrogen sulfide in Atmosphere

 H2S is present naturally in crude petroleum, natural gas, and hot springs.
 It is released into the atmosphere primarily as gas from volcanoes, geothermal vents, sulfur springs and lakes, salt marshes, and estuaries.
 Also, bacterial breakdown (anaerobic decay) of organic sulfur compounds produces H2S.

 Once released it remains in the atmosphere for about 18 hours before converting to other sulfur oxides.
 H2S in the air oxidizes to form SO2 which consequently reacts to form sulfate particles.
 It also contributes to acid rain by dissolving into water vapor to form sulfuric acid.

 H2S can be formed whenever elemental sulfur or sulfur-containing compounds come into contact with organic materials at high temperatures.
-In industries, for instance, production of coke, viscose rayon production, wood pulp, etc. emit the gaseous pollutant in the air.
+In industries, for instance, the production of coke, viscose rayon production, wood pulp, etc. emit the gaseous pollutant into the air.
 Other sources include sulfur extraction processes, tanning, mining, sugar-beet processing, and hot-asphalt paving.

 Permissible exposure limits for H2S

 |8-hr.
 TWA||STEL||Ceiling Limit||Acceptable Max Peak Above Ceiling for an 8-Hour Shift|

 |Federal OSHA PEL||NA||NA||20 ppm||50 ppm (maximum duration-10 minutes|